ZionDevelopers/Streamify/README.md

 # Streamify
-Steam any media by torrent.
+Stream any media by torrent.